dklieb/share/IPs_and_subnets.md

 A device’s IP address can typically be found in the network settings, or from the command line in your computer's operating system.

-From the MacOS and Linux Terminal app, use the command:
+From the MacOS or Linux Terminal app, use the command:

 ```/sbin/ifconfig```